What is Boko Haram, the militant group terrorizing Nigeria?

 How did Boko Haram start?

-Boko Haram was founded in 2002 by a charismatic, radical cleric named Mohammed Yusuf.
-He gained support by speaking out against the rampant corruption and inequality in oil-rich Nigeria.
+Boko Haram was founded in 2002 by a charismatic, radical cleric named Mohammed Yusuf, who gained support by speaking out against the rampant corruption and inequality in oil-rich Nigeria.

-While he advocated an extreme Islamist ideology, Boko Haram didn't start using violence as a regular tactic until 2009.
+While Yusuf advocated an extreme Islamist ideology, Boko Haram didn't start using violence as a regular tactic until 2009.

-The turning point came during July that year when clashes between the group and security forces saw 800 people killed, including dozens of police.
+The turning point came that July when clashes between the group and security forces left 800 people dead, including dozens of police officers.

-In an attempt to quell the uprising, Nigerian law enforcement and military personnel carried out extrajudicial killings of several prominent Boko Haram figures including Yusuf, according to Human Rights Watch and others.
+In an attempt to quell the uprising, Nigerian law enforcement and military personnel carried out the extrajudicial killings of several prominent Boko Haram figures, including Yusuf, according to Human Rights Watch and others.

 This allowed a new leader named Abubakar Shekau to take control, and under his rule Boko Haram adopted a strategy of extreme violence.

-Boko Haram was rated the world's deadliest terror group in 2015 — killing more people than the so-called Islamic State during that year.
+Boko Haram was deemed the world's deadliest terror group in 2015 — killing more people than the Islamic State that year.

 What has the U.S. done?

-The U.S. dispatched drones and aircraft to look for kidnap victims, and has sent personnel to train Nigerian troops.
+The U.S. dispatched drones and aircraft to look for abductees, and has sent personnel to train Nigerian troops.
 However, President Barack Obama refused to sell aircraft to the country because of human rights concerns.

 One report by Amnesty International in 2015 detailed gruesome ceremonial killings that involved forcing detainees to dig their own graves and slitting their throats without trial.